Celtics reach NBA Finals, hold off Heat 100-96 in Game 7 - Local News 8

 TIP-INS

 Heat: Butler was the second NBA player this season to play every second of a game.
-The other was Oklahoma City’s Georgios Kalaitzakis, who played all 48 minutes of the Thunder’s season-ending 50-point loss to the Los Angeles Clippers. … Sixth Man of the Year Tyler Herro returned from a three-game absence because of a groin injury, but went scoreless in seven minutes.
+The other was Oklahoma City’s Georgios Kalaitzakis, in a 50-point loss to the Los Angeles Clippers. … Sixth Man of the Year Tyler Herro returned from a three-game absence because of a groin injury, but went scoreless in seven minutes.

 GAME 7 HISTORY

 Boston improved to 26-9 in Game 7s.
-Miami fell to 6-5 in such games, and lost for the first time in five Game 7s at home under coach Erik Spoelstra.
+Miami fell to 6-5 in such games, and lost for the first time in five Game 7s at home under Spoelstra.

 HOME DOGS